dyfer08/UnityTools/README.md

 - Check Override ShaderGUI and in the ShaderGUI field write "CustomShaderGUI"

 **Use**
 - To add a line, create a Vector1 property and call it "[Line]".
-The property will be ignored and a line will appear in inspector.
+The property will be ignored and a white line separator will appear in inspector.
 - To add a header, create a Vector1 property and call it "[Header(Any title you want)]" where "Any title you want" is your text.
 The property will be ignored and a header will appear in inspector.
 - To add a space, create a Vector1 property and call it "[Space(999)]" where "999" is your space in pixels.
 The property will be ignored and a space will appear in inspector.